PennLINC/DAY2_Margaret/Data_Narrative_DAY2_MG.md

          * running full analyses on sub-15732 card run-1 with 4 EVs (cue, anticipation, win, lose) and 3 contrasts: (0, 0, 1, 0); (0, 0, 0, 1); (0, 0, 1, -1); successful, removed old feat directories (preprocessing/stats only)
          * duplicating/editing design.fsf to github, create seperate design.fsf's for each task/run combo (starting with card1, potentially iterate across card/task in the future since they have identical EVs)
          * testing `design_card1.fsf` on sub-16291, ran successfully
-         *to do - run full analysis and edit design file to iterate across subjects/runs
+         * created design files for each task/run and updated run.sh *to do - run full analysis and edit design file to iterate across subjects/runs

 ### To Do